There were two small cottages in the corner, between the Toll Bar, and Ralph Shaw’s saddlery shop.

 Ralph’s wife Jane died in May 1892, aged 87, at 85 South Street.

 In November 1847 Jane’s illegitimate son James Drummond Skevington married Mary Ann Straw, the daughter of Bath Street framework knitter James and Sarah (nee Bissell).
 With their children they left Ilkeston in the 1860’s to live at Caroline Street in Nottingham, James working as a lacemaker.

 In the 1880’s they returned to Ilkeston and James died at the home of his son Albert, at 84 Nottingham Road, in February 1890.

-Close by lived the Skevington family of Henry and Mary (nee Morley).
+And so, it was, that close by the Shaws of South Street, in the early Victorian era, lived the Skevington family of Henry and Mary (nee Morley).